All Episodes

 jordan holmes

-I have so many dumb ideas.
+I can't have so many dumb ideas.

 unidentified